(This article may contain affiliate links, which means we might earn a small commission if you click and make a

 Paradise, Nevada: What Happened Next?

 The town of Paradise grew very quickly.
-Within a month, it had been expanded from a 1 by 4-mile area to a 54 square-mile area, incorporating all the residential areas of Paradise.
+Within a month, it had been expanded from a 1 by 4-mile site to a 54 square-mile region, incorporating all the residential areas of Paradise.
 However, this broke state law because the town spanned multiple school districts, so in 1951, it was split into Town A and Town B.

 These were renamed in 1953 to Winchester (Town A) and Paradise (Town B).
 The Strip remained in Paradise, and several years passed quietly.
 However, in 1975, there was another move to join both towns into Las Vegas.
 This went to the Nevada Supreme Court, which rejected the movement and permitted Paradise to remain an unincorporated town.

 There have been further attempts by Las Vegas to annex Paradise and gain control of the taxes paid by the casinos, but none have been successful.

-The casinos on the Vegas Strip, therefore, pay lower taxes as a result of being part of an unincorporated township.
+The gaming houses on the Vegas Strip, therefore, pay lower taxes as a result of being part of an unincorporated township.

 It seems unlikely, then, that the Strip is ever going to officially become part of Las Vegas, despite the common misconception about where it is located.
-The owners of the casinos are also unlikely to support a move, as it would mean higher taxes being charged to their businesses.
+The owners of the casino properties are also unlikely to support a move, as it would mean higher taxes being charged to their businesses.

 What Else Is In Paradise, Nevada, Besides The Strip?

 It might not surprise you to learn that Paradise, NV has some other major attractions in addition to the Strip.
-It is home to the Harry Reid International Airport (LAS), which you might find yourself flying to if you travel to Las Vegas by air.
+It is home to Harry Reid International Airport (LAS), which you will find yourself flying into if you travel to the valley by air.

-It is also home to the University of Nevada at Las Vegas (UNLV).
+It is also home to the University of Nevada (UNLV).

-Many of the top hotels, restaurants, bars and other tourist attractions are also found in Paradise, rather than within the limits of Las Vegas.
+Many of the top hotels, restaurants, bars, and other tourist attractions are also found in Paradise, rather than within the limits of Vegas.
 A lot of tourists find this confusing, but once you start exploring, you will get to grips with it pretty quickly.